ucbl/HyLAR-Reasoner/README.md

 ## Description

-HyLAR is a **Hy**brid **L**ocation-**A**gnostic OWL 2 RL incremental **R**easoner that uses known rdf-based librairies such as rdfstore.js, sparqljs and rdf-ext while providing an additional incremental reasoning engine.
+HyLAR is a **Hy**brid **L**ocation-**A**gnostic incremental **R**easoner that uses known rdf-based librairies such as rdfstore.js, sparqljs and rdf-ext while providing an additional incremental reasoning engine.
 HyLAR can be either used locally as a npm module or globally as a server, and comes with a browserified version.

 HyLAR relies on the rdfstore.js triplestore as well as rdf-ext parsing librairies, and therefore supports JSON-LD, RDF/XML, N3 and Turtle serializations.
 SPARQL support is detailed [here](https://github.com/antoniogarrote/rdfstore-js#sparql-support).
 The inferences initially supported by HyLAR are described [at the bottom of this page](#supported-inferences).
 HyLAR supports custom business rules.